Having fun in the kitchen

 Now of course, the board isn’t necessary.
-But laying the ingredients on a board rather than ia bowl allows you to drizzle the vinaigrette over your entire salad without overdressing and mushing the whole thing up.
+But laying the ingredients on a board rather than in a bowl allows you to drizzle the vinaigrette over your entire salad without overdressing and mushing the whole thing up.
 Plus, it looks beautiful too.
 Try it!

-- 1 small buttercup squash, sliced in half, seeds removed
+- 1 small butternut squash, sliced in half, seeds removed

 - 1 cup quinoa, rinsed